djxgonzalez/djxgonzalez.github.io/teaching.md

 **Introduction to Spatial Analysis in R**

 An introduction to the spatial features (sf) package in R, a powerful set of tools for geospatial analyses with vector data (points, lines, and polygons).
 View [resources](https://github.com/djxgonzalez/spatial-analysis-r){:target="blank"} for this lesson.

+### Journal Club

+**Environmental Equity Journal Club**, Stanford University

+I founded the Environmental Equity Journal Club in Fall 2019 to create a space for Stanford students and trainees to discuss recent studies focusing on environmental justice, defined broadly to include studies of access, representation, health, and policy.
+The group meets monthly

 ### Teaching Assistantships